danemerson13/24665-EE-Project/model_code/readme.md

 This zip contains three python notebooks, variousmodels_final.ipynb, xgboost_final.ipynb, and xgboost_final_empatica.ipynb.

 The zip file also contains three .csv files which include all of the preprocessed data, from the JSI dataset as well as our own Empatica data.
-There are three files, pwrtbl_all.csv, which includes the feature expanded frequency domain JSI data, tbl_all.csv which includes the plain JSI data, and groupdata.csv which includes the Empatica data collected by our own group.
+There are three files, *pwrtbl_all.csv*, which includes the feature expanded frequency domain JSI data, *tbl_all.csv* which includes the plain JSI data, and *groupdata.csv* which includes the Empatica data collected by our own group.

 *In the GITHUB version of this code, these files can be created from the original Chiron data using the preprocessing MATLAB scripts.*